Credit cards debts

 A credit card is a great method of payment, but one of the worst ways to get into debt.

 Usually, if a certain type of credit is easy to obtain, it will be more expensive.
 A credit card is a perfect example of this.
 You can obtain a credit card without the intervention of the bank’s financial advisor and little if no proof of income will be required.
-You also get access to a large sum of money right away.
-With a credit card, money becomes more abstract and it’s easy to lose track of your spending.
-And once you’ve reached your credit limit, you can apply online to raise it.
+You can get access to a large sum of money right away.
+With this type of credit, money becomes more abstract and it’s easy to lose track of your spending.
+And once you’ve reached your credit limit, you can apply online to raise it or ask for an additional card.
+Easy!

 If you’re dealing with a lot of credit card debt, the first thing to do is to see if your debts can be consolidated.
 By paying back all your credit cards with a loan from your financial institution, you can reduce the interest rate significantly (from 20% to 12%), combine all your monthly payments into a single payment (to pay back the loan) and force yourself to pay it all back within 5 years.

-If you do not have enough income to offer a proposal to your creditors, bankruptcy may be easier, cheaper and quicker than the other two options.
-In fact, a first-time bankruptcy lasts 9 to 21 months, depending on your income, while a proposal often lasts 3 to 5 years, according to the amount you need to pay back and your financial means.
+If you do not have enough income to make a proposal to your creditors, bankruptcy may be easier, cheaper and quicker than the other 2 options.
+In fact, a 1st-time bankruptcy lasts 9 to 21 months, depending on your income, while a proposal often lasts 3 to 5 years, according to the amount you need to pay back and your financial means.

 NEW